Shankhaprakshalana – Yogic Intestinal Cleanse

 Do it eight times to each side.

-Kunjal Kriya - Stomach Cleansing
+Kunjal Kriya - Stomach Cleanse

-This technique is called Kunjal Kriya, not to be confused with "Kriya Yoga", which is an advanced meditation technique.
+Kunjal Kriya, should not be confused with Kriya Yoga, which is an advanced meditation technique.

 In Sanskrit, Kunjal means "to throw up water", and Kriya, "process".